APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   with a definitive answer to the question of what root trust anchors this resolver is using.
+   this he knows (see the logic below) that he is using legacy, validating resolvers.
+The KSK sentinel method cannot provided him with a definitive answer to the question of what root trust anchors this resolver is using.